 The healthcare staffing industry is highly competitive.
 We compete in national, regional and local markets with full-service staffing companies and specialized temporary staffing agencies for both healthcare professionals and hospital and healthcare facility clients.
 We also compete with hospital systems that have developed their own recruitment departments and interim staffing pools to attract highly qualified healthcare professionals.
-We compete with other staffing companies for hospital and healthcare facility clients on the basis of the quality and depth of our healthcare professionals, the timely availability of our professionals with requisite skills, the quality, breadth and price of our services, our customer service, our recruitment expertise and the geographic reach of our services.
-We compete for healthcare professionals on the basis of customer service and expertise, the quantity, diversity and quality of available assignments, compensation packages and, for our temporary nurses and allied healthcare professionals, the benefits that we provide to them while they are on assignment.
+We compete with other staffing companies for hospital and healthcare facility clients primarily on the basis of the volume, depth and quality of our healthcare professionals, the timely availability of our professionals with requisite skills, the quality, breadth, price and geographic reach of our services, our customer service and our recruitment expertise.
+We compete for healthcare professionals primarily on the basis of customer service knowledge and expertise, the quantity, diversity and quality of available assignments, compensation packages and, for our temporary nurses and allied healthcare professionals, the benefits that we provide to them while they are on assignment.

 We believe that larger, national firms enjoy distinct competitive advantages over smaller, local and regional competitors in the healthcare staffing industry.
-More established firms have a larger pool of available candidates, substantial word-of-mouth referral networks and more recognizable brand names, enabling them to attract a consistent flow of new applicants.
-Larger firms also generally have a deeper, more comprehensive infrastructure with a more established business framework and processes that provide the foundation for quality standards recognition, such as the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) staffing agency certification.
-The greater financial resources of these larger firms also make it relatively easier to provide payroll and housing services for its temporary healthcare professionals, which is cash flow intensive.
+More established firms generally have access to a larger pool of available candidates, substantial word-of-mouth referral networks and more recognizable brand names, enabling them to attract a consistent flow of new applicants.
+Larger firms also generally have a deeper, more comprehensive infrastructure with a more established business framework and processes that provide the long-term stability and foundation for quality standards recognition, such as the Joint Commission staffing agency certification.
+The greater financial resources of these larger firms also make it relatively easier to provide payroll and housing services for their temporary healthcare professionals, which are cash flow intensive.

-Some of our competitors in the travel nurse, allied and locum tenens staffing sectors include Cross Country Healthcare, InteliStaf Healthcare, CHG Healthcare Services, On Assignment, and Medical Doctor Associates.
+Some of our competitors in the travel nurse, allied and locum tenens staffing sectors include Cross Country Healthcare, CHG Healthcare Services, On Assignment, Maxim Healthcare Services Inc., Jackson Healthcare Staffing and Medical Doctor Associates.